TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

     <*x1*0> reset Cut Copy Paste
     <*x0*>  clear all 8 keys
     <*x0*0> reset all 8 keys
+(m) Mouse Wiggler Position, Cursor and Scroll movement: *mw*nn and *mW*nn Mouse Wiggler non-bocking and blovking with
+    n time in hours and nn time in minutes for active wiggler. *m0*nn Position cursor at 0,0 if no nn, or at nn,nn or n,n on Taskbar.
+Note it assumes 4K max resolution monitor, and if a 2nd monitor attached it is on right-hand side.
-(m) Mouse Cursor and Scroll movement: *m1*nn Scroll amount 1-10 (default 1) and *m2*nn Cursor move amount 1-99
+    *m1*nn Scroll amount 1-10 (default 1) and *m2*nn Cursor move amount 1-99 (default 5).
+For example *m2*20 will
-    (default 5).
-For example *m2*20 will change the cursor jump movement to 20 from the 5 default.
+    change the cursor jump movement to 20 from the 5 default.
+Mouse Position works by moving the cursor 2160 pixels down and 3840 pixels left, and then moving it to the XY n,n position up and right.
+    Monitor Corner for mouse zero: *mZ*n n=0,1,2,3 0=LB 1=LT 2=RT 3=RB Saved in Config1 as MouseZ.
+Default is LB =
+    Left Bottom.
 (n) Media Key Options: Normally pressing the media key [Cfg] then [Med], only displays the four Media controls
     Play-Pause, Next, Previous and Stop.
 To add the Volume Up and Down and the Mute keys press [Cfg][Vol] or [Cfg][Vm].
 By using *e1* to *e6* codes the action of the media key [Med] can be changed to display standard